 I agree with others.
 If I were you, I certainly would invest a weekend at North Litoral in Sao Paulo.
 Lots of options, from calm to very intense nightlife, nice beaches, beautiful faces.
 Tip: if you decide to travel from SP to north litoral, do travel before rush hour especially on Friday afternoon, and come back by Monday morning.

 If you prefer countryside and adventure sports, try Brotas, 3h from SP.
-Waterfalls, trekking, etc. about 8 years ago
+Waterfalls, trekking, etc. almost 10 years ago